 The first stop on your Kauai itinerary should be the north shore.
-The 18 kilometre trail Kalalau trail is the best way to see the turquoise waters of the famous Napali Coast on the north shore but at the time of writing (October 2018), the trail and the road in is closed due to flood damage.
-You can however see the region by boat or helicopter on a tour.
-Permits are needed if you plan to hike the whole Kalalau Trail once it reopens.
+The 18 kilometre trail Kalalau Trail in Ha’ena State Park is the best way to see the turquoise waters of the famous Napali Coast on the north shore, but you need a few days to do it.

 On Kauai’s south coast, the go to spot is the Waimea Canyon in Koke’e State Park.
 The canyon is nicknamed the Grand Canyon of the Pacific.
 It’s over 1.6km wide and 1.5km deep in some parts.

 You can view the canyon from several drive up lookout points, or if you’re keen to get the legs moving, take the Canyon Cliff Trail.
 You can access the trail either from the carpark at the Pu’u Hinahina Lookout, or off Halemanu Road.
 By starting from the Halemanu Road trailhead, you’ll avoid the steepest part of the hike but parking can be hard to find.

 The Canyon Cliff Trail takes you into the canyon and to the top of the Waipo’o Waterfall.
 From the end of the hike you’ll get spectacular views across the canyon and you’ll feel on top of the world!

 Also don’t miss the Kalalau Lookout at the end of the canyon road, The lookout offers views out to the ocean and a different perspective of the coast to what you see on the Kalalau Trail.